FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 ### 6.3 Special interface for contract administrator account

 Each contract has an independent administrator.
-Only the administrator account of a contract can set the interface permissions of the contract.。
+Only the administrator account of a contract can set the interface permissions of the contract。

 #### setMethodAuthType

 Set the API call ACL policy of a contract.
-Only white _ list and black _ list policies are supported.
+Only white _ list and black _ list policies are supported

 **Parameters**

-- contractAddr: contract address
+-contractAddr: contract address
-- func: function selector for the contract interface, four bytes in length。
+-func: function selector for contract interface, length is four bytes。
-- authType: When type is 1, it is set to a whitelist.
-When type is 2, it is set to a blacklist.。
+-authType: When type is 1, it is set as a white list, and when type is 2, it is set as a black list。

 **Return value**

-- result: If it is 0, the setting is successful。
+-result: If it is 0, the setting is successful。

 #### setMethodAuth